Code-Institute-Submissions/Max_Fitness_MS_4/README.md

  ### Strategy plane:

+The idea of the project is to set up an e-commerce store which is subscription drive00n.
+It is a place that users can go and purchases items, subscription memberships, or interact with the community through commenting on blog posts.

+ ### Scope

+I had to read Stripe and Django documentation to find out what type of functionality should I implement, and how.
+To better understand the fitness aspect of this application.
+I did a quick interview with a couple of friends who run fitness facilities.
+Based on the conversation I had with them I decided to priorities these key features:

+1. Design should be kept simple, clear, and easy to understand.
+It should not be overcrowded with unnecessary information as this can confuse the first-time user.
+2. Landing page should be interesting and eye-catching.
+3. Navigation should be clear and easy to use.
+6. A blog where store owners and staff can post interesting material about fitness that users can read and comment on.
+7. A contact section with all of the contact information in case the user wants to contact the store.

  #### As a Developer

 - [x] I aim to build a Django project backend by a relational database to create a website that allows users to store and manipulate data records about a particular domain.